peter-noerlund/sky25a-levenshtein/docs/info.md

 |------|------|--------|-----------------------------------|
 | 0-7  | 8    | R/O    | Max word length supported minus 1 |

-This field allows for applications to dynamically detect the size of the bit vector.
+This field indicates the maximum supported length of the engine.

 **DISTANCE**